What Is the Difference Between a Merchant Acquirer and a Payment Processor?

 Is a payment processor the same thing as a merchant acquirer?

 Both payment processors and merchant acquirers are essential in enabling electronic transactions between customers and businesses.
-They ensure that digital transactions operate smoothly, securely and successfully, in compliance with laws, regulations, and card network rules.
-Both payment processors and merchant acquirers operate in relationship with card networks or schemes like Visa, Mastercard or American Express.
+They ensure that digital transactions operate smoothly, securely and successfully, in compliance with laws and regulations.
+Both payment processors and merchant acquirers operate in relationship with card schemes like Visa, Mastercard and American Express.

 There are several key differences, however, between payment processors and merchant acquirers:

-Roles: The merchant acquirer focuses on establishing and maintaining relationships with merchants, managing merchant accounts, and handling risk and customer support.
-The payment processor primarily deals with the technical aspects of transaction processing, ensuring secure and efficient payment flows.
+• Roles: The merchant acquirer focuses on establishing and maintaining relationships with merchants, managing merchant accounts, and handling risk and customer support.
+The payment processor primarily deals with the technical aspects of transaction processing, ensuring the secure and efficient transfer of transaction data.

-Direct and indirect relationships: It’s standard for merchants to use acquirers as intermediaries between themselves and payment processors, especially if they are smaller.
+• Direct and indirect relationships: Acquirers hold direct relationships with merchants.
+It’s standard for merchants to use acquirers as intermediaries between themselves and payment processors, especially if they are smaller.
 However, large businesses or eCommerce platforms sometimes have a direct relationship with payment processors, and don’t use an acquirer as an intermediary.

 Combine payment processing and acquiring services with Airwallex